jurios/laravel-i18n/README.md

 #### laravel-i18n configuration
 This config file have comments about the meaning of each variable.
-As `laravel-i18n` create three tables in your database, it is recommended checking over the name of the tables in order to avoid conflicts.
+As `laravel-i18n` create three tables in your database, it is recommended checking over the names of the tables in order to avoid conflicts.

 Now that your config it's ready, it's time to migrate your database.